Hannah Lee Corbin: Personal life

 A member of the politically influential Lee family, Hannah Ludwell Lee was born on February 6, 1728, on her parents' Stratford Hall plantation in Westmoreland County, Virginia.
 Her father was prominent civil servant Thomas Lee and her mother was colonial heiress Hannah Ludwell.
 The fourth of eleven children, her siblings included Philip Ludwell; Francis Lightfoot and Richard Henry, both of whom signed the United States Declaration of Independence; Thomas Ludwell; diplomat Arthur; alderman; William; and Alice.
-In 1747, Hannah Lee married her cousin Gawain Corbin, who had succeeded his father as burgess but died in 1760 from injuries sustained in a horse-riding mishap; they had one daughter, Martha.
+In 1747, Hannah Lee married her cousin Gawin Corbin, who had succeeded his father as burgess but died in 1760 from injuries sustained in a horse-riding mishap; they had one daughter, Martha.

 Following her husband's death, Corbin inherited vast swathes of property, including 500 acres in Lancaster County and 2250 acres in Caroline County, as well as slaves.
 She subsequently cohabited with physician Richard Lingan Hall (died 1774), although they never married and she gave their children the Corbin surname, so as to not violate her husband's will, which stipulated that her inheritance would be forfeited if she remarried; Corbin and Hall had a son, Elisha, and a daughter, also named Martha.
 Formerly an attendee of the Church of England, Corbin became a member of the Baptist church around 1764, to the disapproval of her siblings.